GS EXPLORE. Aura Studio / co-design space

 Mod Generation

+In the late 1970s and early 1980s, the Mod movement landed in Italy.
 Born in England, it was a London social movement of the late 1950s with which the young working class wanted to react to the racist and elitist bourgeoisie by becoming cool, non-conformist and popular.

-«it was a mystical blow, those boys who lived, gesticulated, danced in the screen gave me a shock, it was as if until then I had lived a life that was not mine […] one day opening my parents' wardrobe I saw a grey suit of my father’s from the 1960s, three buttons, trousers without pences, I wore it with elegant black shoes and went to the piazza among my lifelong friends who looked at me like an alien.»
+It was to oppose sobriety and morality.
+In Turin it exploded with the release of the film Quadrophenia (Franc Roddam, 1979): «it was a mystical blow, those boys who lived, gesticulated, danced in the screen gave me a shock, it was as if until then I had lived a life that was not mine […] one day opening my parents' wardrobe I saw a grey suit of my father’s from the 1960s, three buttons, trousers without pences, I wore it with elegant black shoes and went to the piazza among my lifelong friends who looked at me like an alien.» With a new French line haircut, tailored suits with tight three- or four-button jackets and trousers that never ended more than two centimetres from the shoe, they used a scooter as a means of transport and a parka to protect their tailored suits during scooter rides, they were the quintessential teenagers: spending money on themselves, not hoarding it for trousseau, married life, a conventional existence.

-Mod fits into a context in which Turin was a pioneering time, where clubs hosting 'alternative' evenings were very rare, and opportunities for aggregation (subcultural or otherwise) had to be created from scratch.
 Thus, in the early 1980s, the idea was born for Turin mods to meet in Piazza Statuto, going back to the origins of subcultures in Italy.
 And it was precisely those small groups that populated Turin in those years, challenging each other to 'defend' their squares, that identified themselves in this new movement.
-And within that scene came bands that symbolised those years: first of all Statuto, then The Mads, The Five Faces, The Coys, Made, I Rudi.
-It was 'a clean way of living difficult circumstances' that was ethical and philosophical, even before being aesthetic.

 Piper of Turin (1966 - 1969)